I started my weight loss journey back several years ago during college at Western Michigan University.

 - I love Coconut and Berry LaCroix!

-- I can be very until till I get to know you.
+- I can be very shy until till I get to know you.
 Sometimes I’m shy and other times I can’t shut up!

 - I love to laugh!
 My favorite comedian is Kevin Hart.

-- My favorite ways of moving my body is walking, deadlifting, and my new thing is learning to Olympic Lift.
+- My favorite ways of moving my body is walking, deadlifting, and Olympic Weight Lifting.
 It’s so much fun, I love the power and strength it gives me.

 I would love to hear and connect with you.